micahcochran/micahcochran.net/source/resume/index.md

 ### [Zoning Ordinance Question Answering](/projects/zoning-qa/)
 * October to December 2022
-* Team project to create a system that answers natural language (<abbr title="Natural Language Processing">NLP</abbr>) questions about Zoning Ordinance laws.
-The Question Answering System created SPARQL queries based on the question and executed those queries on a Knowledge Graph to get an answer.
-A Knowledge graph was created for Zoning Ordinance laws.
+* Team project to create a Knowledge Graph Question Answering System.
+The software answered natural language questions about Zoning Ordinance laws.
+The Question Answering System recognized the question matched it to a template, found key words, and filled the key words into slots in the SPARQL query.
+The queries were executed on a Knowledge Graph for a Zoning Ordinance—created for this project—to obtain the answer.
+The class project was for CS&nbsp;662 Natural Language Processing.

 ### [Legal Text Website](/projects/legal-text/)

 <a href="/projects/legal-text/"><img src="/images/resume/legal_text-250px.webp" class="resume-prj-img"></a>

 * June to August 2022
-* Scraped the Constitution of Alabama and created a website that presents legal codes in a more usable format.
+* Presented legal codes in a more usable website.
+Scraped the Constitution of Alabama to use it for this project with BeautifulSoup.
 Features of this website were display legal text, searching, section links, and a users registration system.
-Technologies used in this project include: [Python](/tags/Python/): Flask, and MongoDB.
+Technologies used in this project include: [Python](/tags/Python/), [Flask](/tags/Flask/), and [MongoDB](/tags/MongoDB/).

 ### [Agricultural Drone Dashboard](/projects/drone/)

 <a href="/projects/drone/"><img src="/images/resume/ag_drone-250px.webp" class="resume-prj-img"></a>

 * October 2021 to December 2021
-* Led a four person team to build a software that did agricultural drone scanning.
+* Led a four person team that built software for agricultural drone scanning.
 The software simulated a flight on the screen and also flew a physical drone.
 The team explored the software development process with use cases, state charts, and implementing the software in [Java](/tags/Java/) and JavaFX.  <abbr title="Object-oriented programming">OOP</abbr> patterns were also incorporated into this project.
 This was the final project for the [CS 520 Software Engineering class](#Select-Coursework).

 ### [recipe-crawler](/projects/recipe-crawler/)
 * June 2021 to present